Beth Wilkinson: Fannie Mae

 In 2006, Fannie Mae recruited Wilkinson as parts of its effort to rebuild its relationship with regulators after accounting scandals and complaints about its corporate culture.
 Her compensation at Fannie Mae was not disclosed when she was hired.
 She served as Fannie Mae's executive vice president, general counsel and corporate secretary from February 2006 until September 2008.

 She resigned her position at Fannie Mae along with three other senior executives on September 19, 2008, after the troubled mortgage giant was taken over by the government.

 Paul Weiss Partner

 In 2009, Wilkinson was elected to partnership in the prominent New York City law firm Paul, Weiss, Rifkind, Wharton & Garrison LLP.
-According to the firm's website, Wilkinson's practice will focus on general litigation.
-In September 2018, NBC News reported that Wilkinson was assisting Supreme Court nominee, Brett Kavanaugh in his response to the allegation that he sexually assaulted Christine Blasey Ford while they were in high school.
+According to the firm's website, Wilkinson's practice would focus on general litigation.
+In September 2018, NBC News reported that Wilkinson was assisting Supreme Court nominee Brett Kavanaugh in his response to the allegation that he sexually assaulted Christine Blasey Ford while they were in high school.